Mc-Zen/zero/README.md

 | $1.7^{+0.2}_{-0.5}$ | $1.7^{+2}_{-5}$ | $1.7^{+2}_{-5}$ |
 | $1.7^{+2.0}_{-5.0}$ | $1.7^{+20}_{-50}$ | $1.7^{+2.0}_{-5.0}$ |

-- `rounding: dictionary` : You can provide one or more rounding options in a dictionary.
+- `round: dictionary` : You can provide one or more rounding options in a dictionary.
 Also see [rounding](#rounding).
-- `grouping: dictionary` : You can provide one or more grouping options in a dictionary.
+- `group: dictionary` : You can provide one or more grouping options in a dictionary.
 Also see [grouping](#grouping).

 Configuration example:
 ```typ